TubeOhm virtual Instruments

-I remember the old machines i had build in the 1980/90 - like the Formant modul system and the
+I remembered the old machines I built in the 1980/90 like the Frormant module system or the Transcendent 2000.

 First i was impressed from the achitecture.
 Shruthi ( ok let us call it Phoenix - it is the same instrument - only the name had changed because it is a brand of MI ) comes as two hardware parts .

-The motherboard is the digital heart of Phoenix.
-It generates the waveforms , the LFO's and the ADSR envelopes.
-The outputs are PWM coded.
-This means- you don't have this signals direct,
+The motherboard is the digital heart of the Phoenix.
+It generates the different digital waveforms of the two oscillators, the LFO's and the ADSR envelopes. .

 All in all, for me it is one of the best sounding DIY synthesizer with a lot of features.